Gary W. Cole, MD, FAAD

 - Alopecia areata is a hair-loss condition which usually affects the scalp.

-- Alopecia areata typically causes one or more patches of hair loss.
+- Alopecia areata causes one or more patches of hair loss.

 - Alopecia areata affects both genders.

-- An autoimmune disorder, in which the immune system attacks hair follicles, is believed to cause alopecia areata.
+- It is an autoimmune disorder, in which the immune system attacks hair follicles, is believed to cause alopecia areata.